Graduation Requirements - Undergraduate

 Some programs identify electives specific to the program, such as architecture or engineering electives.
 As with technical electives, students can consult with their advisor or academic department office for information on courses that fulfill this elective requirement.

 Each baccalaureate program requires a capstone sequence (either one or two courses).
 The capstone requirement for graduating senior, fifth, and sixth-year students provides an opportunity to demonstrate competency in innovative problem-solving situations and proficiency in analytical writing and presentation skills.
 The capstone sequence must be taken at Wentworth.
+Students may seek an exemption from the residency portion of this requirement with the approval of their academic advisor, department chair, and/or dean.

 Graduation Walk-On Policy